awslabs/aws-codeservices-plugins-for-backstage/README.md

 **Optional Annotations**

-You an enable a subset or all of the following components:
+You can enable a subset or all of the following components:
 - to integrate with CodeBuild:
 ```yaml
 metadata: